capawesome-team/capacitor-plugins/packages/live-update/README.md

 As soon as you have installed a live update, the app will use the live update bundle and no longer the default bundle.
 So if you make local changes to your app and execute `npx cap run`, for example, these changes will apply to the default bundle, which is not currently in use.
-You then have three options:
+You then have three options to get back to the default bundle:

 1. **Reset**: Call the [`reset()`](#reset) method to reset the app to the default bundle.
 2. **Reinstall**: Reinstall the app to use the default bundle.